drvasanthi/RTL-Synthesis-Workshop/README.md

 ```

-Figure below shows the simulated waveform and synthesis results of the above code.
+Figure below shows the `RTL simulated` waveform and synthesis results of the above code.
 In this we can observe when both I0 and I2 are zero, the output remains at either 0 or 1.

 ![image](https://user-images.githubusercontent.com/67214592/183259836-b6eeeb2b-eeb6-4a97-9321-1c3cfe89d7f2.png)

-Synthesized output shows D latch with combinational logic and OR gate
+`Synthesized` output shows D latch with combinational logic and OR gate

 ![image](https://user-images.githubusercontent.com/67214592/183259886-8e8f3ff4-3f23-44d5-bdf0-7742841210d6.png)